lopez86/PyWIMPs/README.md

    * Standard Halo Model: Truncated Maxwellian velocity distribution
    * Isotropic cross section
    * Several basic form factors
- * Monte Carlo simulation of recoils given some basic properties
+ * Monte Carlo simulation of recoils using the standard halo and cross section assumptions
-   * Weighted sampling for building histograms and distributions, calculating weights, etc.
+   * Weighted sampling for building histograms and distributions, calculating weights, etc. (one throwing uniformly over a region and another drawing from a Maxwell-Boltzmann distribution)
-   * Un-weighted event-by-event sampling
+   * Un-weighted event-by-event sampling using (1) a basic rejection sampling method and (2) a Markov Chain Monte Carlo (MCMC) using the Metropolis-Hastings algorithm.

 ## Future Features
  * Nucleus to nucleon normalization